 Excluding Hawaii, which gets no snowfall at all, Florida is the least snowy state, with only 0.01 inches of snow as the average per year.

-Based on data collected from the National Weather Service, Weather Underground (WU) says that Donner Peak in California is the snowiest single location in the country, recording between 300 to 400 inches of snow in every 10-year period since the 1900s.
-WU also says that the 1970s is the snowiest decade in the U.S., with record-high snowfall in 13 specific areas during that decade.
+Based on data collected from the National Weather Service and the Weather Underground (WU) says that Donner Peak in California is the snowiest single location in the country, recording between 300 to 400 inches of snow in every 10 years since the 1900s.
+WU also says that the 1970s was the snowiest decade in the U.S., with record-high snowfall in 13 specific areas during that decade.

 What is a Flash Flood Warning?